2i2c-org/team-compass/practices/development.md

 Our team works in one week cycles.
 Each cycle begins on Monday with our [team deliverables review meeting](meetings:deliverables-review).
 In this meeting we prioritize and assign the items that each team member will work on for the next week, and review items that require discussion and planning.
-At the end of each week, we should have completed all of the major delivearables set out for that week.
+At the end of each week, we should have completed all of the major deliverables set out for that week.

 (coordination:deliverables)=
 ## Deliverables